 The display itself defaults to show only the first 200 assets.
 You can view more assets by clicking the + at the bottom of the results.

-When you find the asset you're looking for, you can quickly see a larger view of it by clicking on it.
-This view includes the filename and asset thumbnail text, and you can download the original file from this view.
+When you find the asset you're looking for, double-click on it to see more about it, including the filename and asset thumbnail text.
 Filenames will include the extension, even if filenames in the Collective don't include them.
 This is done so you know which file types you're working with.
+You can also download the original file from this view.

 Click Asset Details to be taken to the Asset Details page in the Collective for more information about the asset.